Dynamics and evolution of Turbulent Taylor rolls: Results

-It thus seems that the walks not only become shorter, but they also become more correlated with increasing domain size.
+It thus seems that the spatial drifts not only become shorter, but they also become more correlated with increasing domain size.
 This can be reasoned as follows: all non-linear interactions are triadic interactions of low or high wavenumber modes.
 A force that could shift the phase has to come from the interaction of two high-wavenumber fluctuations, that is, from a triadic interaction of the form $\widehat{u}'(k_1),\widehat{u}'(k_2) \to \widehat{U}(k_1 + k_2)$.
 If we now assume that fluctuations are random, and centered at zero, using the central limit theorem we expect that the mean of all triadic interactions affecting the roll behaves like a Gaussian.
 We also expect that an increase in the computational box, which adds more modes to the averaging, makes the expected value of the fluctuations approach zero.
-In the bottom left panel of Figure \ref{fi:alpha} we show the standard deviation of the walks, which approaches zero even faster than $1/\sqrt{L_x}$, that is what would be expected from a simple random walk.
+In the bottom left panel of Figure \ref{fi:alpha} we show the standard deviation of the drift, which approaches zero even faster than $1/\sqrt{L_x}$, that is what would be expected from a simple random process.
 This is an indication that the phenomenon is more complicated than what could be predicted from this simple analysis, but anyway the pinning process holds and works stronger than our expectation.

 Overall, the results verify reasonably well our expectations.
-We have shown that rolls are anyway moving, but this movement depends on the box-size: the larger the domain the smaller the walk.
+We have shown that rolls are moving, but this movement depends on the box-size: the larger the domain the smaller the spatial variations.
 Computational effects cannot be completely avoided.
 Indeed, boxes which are very large might pin structures by the averaging out fluctuations over long spatial extents.
-We speculate that this could be the cause of the pinning of the structures in the extremely large domain of \cite{lee18}.